g-enius/RNNavigation/README.md

+# RNNavigation

-# RNNavigation \n A demo using React Navigation as TabViewContoller and NavigationController
+A demo using React Navigation as TabViewContoller and NavigationController